Yields one 18cm cake.

 I promised myself on Monday that I would not make another dessert this week.
 I, too, had witnesses.
 There was still enough ice cream in the freezer to last us a couple of days.
 Furthermore, we’re finally going to the beach this weekend, so we really need to empty the fridge, and there’s no point in making desserts at this point, right?
 Right.

 That happened on Monday.
 On Tuesday, I went to the store to get a few necessities, such as milk, yogurt, and apples.
 Instead, I returned home with blueberries.
 It wasn’t that they didn’t have any apples.
 I had a sudden craving for blueberries.
 I had to buy them even though I knew right then that I would break my promise and make some kind of blueberry dessert.

 Two hours later I had this cake chilling in my fridge.

-I have nothing to say in my defense.
-The spirit was willing but the flesh was weak.
+In my defense, I have nothing to say.
+The spirit was eager, but the flesh was frail.

-So, now we have both this cake and ice cream to finish before we leave for our vacation, where we’re supposed to get into our swimming suits and look decent.
-Yeah, right.
+So now we have to finish both the cake and the ice cream before we leave for our vacation, where we’re supposed to get into our swimming suits and look presentable.
+That’s right.

-Now we can only hope that I won’t get inspired by fruit for for the rest of the week.
+We can only hope that fruit will not inspire me for the rest of the week.